 An appropriate plaque honoring Byron Greenough has been placed in the Greenough Chapel of Immanuel Baptist Church (now Williston-Immanuel Church) in Portland.

 Douglas Cruger of Immanuel Baptist Church, Portland, authored a biography of the life of Mr. Greenough.

 The Greenough Church Edifice Association is administered by nine Trustees who must be residents of the City of Portland or its vicinity.
 The trustees meet each May for their Annual Meeting to elect officers, transact other regular business and to consider requests for grants.

 Over the past thirty years more than $1,100,000 has been distributed to almost 100 different American Baptist Churches throughout the State of Maine.
-In 2020 the Trustees of the fund awarded $82,000 to 20 Maine American Baptist churches, in grants ranging from $800 to $7000.
+In 2020 the Trustees awarded $82,000 to 20 Maine American Baptist churches, in grants ranging from $800 to $7000.

 The Trustees also manage the Fund's assets and investments so that they may provide continuing assistance to American Baptist Churches in Maine.